 Rebecca Wright has been involved in interfaith work since 2012 and has been to multiple NAIN “Connects” including helping to plan the one held in Edmonton in 2018 and designing its logo.

-Netta Phillet was born in Edmonton and has a degree in Religious Studies from the U of A. She has been the Executive Director of the Edmonton Interfaith Centre since 2006 after being on the executive for 6, is active in different capacities at Beth Shalom Synagogue and the Women’s League for Conservative Judaism, locally and internationally, is a life-member of Hadassah and was a founding member of the Phoenix Multifaith Society for Harmony.
-She is on the boards of the Jewish Archives & Historical Society of Edmonton & Northern Alberta and the local chapter of the M. Gandhi Foundation for World Peace.
-She is also serving for one year on the Edmonton City Manager’s Anti-Racism Advisory Board.
-For 30 years she has been a sister in the Arab/Jewish Women’s Peace Coalition.
+the U of A. She has been the coordinator of the Edmonton Interfaith Centre since 2006 after being on the executive for 6 years.
+She is a member of both Beth Shalom Synagogue and Temple Beth Ora (ask her the joke about one Jew, two synagogues.)
+Netta was a founding member of the Phoenix Multifaith Society for Harmony, is the treasurer of the Jewish Archives & Historical Society of Edmonton & Northern Alberta and of the local chapter of the M. Gandhi Foundation for World Peace.
+For over 30 years she has been a sister in the Arab/Jewish Women’s Peace Coalition.
 Much of the focus of her volunteer life is inter/intra faith dialogue and the place of women in religious ritual and observance.

 Past Presidents